 Before we get into a FTP alternative or replacement it is helpful to understand how FTP works.
 FTP is File Transfer Protocol.
 It was created in 1980’s with original intent to facilitate file transfers between internal networks.
 It was not designed to be a secure protocol or designed to transfer files over public networks.

 Due to lack of other viable alternatives, it was patched and band-aided to allow for public application of file transfer.
-Without understanding its internals and deploying it carefully, one is exposed to great security risks and unforeseen costs
+Without understanding its internals and deploying it carefully, one is exposed to great security risks and unforeseen costs.

 It started as a command line program and is also available as a graphical user interface.
 Today, it is mostly used to transfer files to a webserver.
-However, many businesses use it to transfer files between clients and offices
+However, many businesses use it to transfer files between clients and offices.

-How FTP works?
+How Does FTP work?

 FTP requires two key components to work